-8.3 Regulatory Distinction Between Funds and Dealers
+7.3 Regulatory Distinction Between Funds and Dealers

-There is no distinction made between funds and dealers engaged in these activities in the Portuguese jurisdiction.
+No distinction is made between funds and dealers engaged in these activities in the Portuguese jurisdiction.

-8.4 Regulation of Programmers and Programming
+7.4 Regulation of Programmers and Programming

 The Portuguese legislation closely follows Commission Delegated Regulation (EU) 2017/589, delineating the regulatory technical standards that are the organisational requisites for investment firms involved in algorithmic trading.
 As per these standards, an investment firm must ensure it has an adequate workforce equipped with the requisite skills and technical proficiency to oversee: